jkitzes/datasci-lessons/lessons/jk-git/tutorial.md

 push changes to the remote master branch on Github using the same command that we saw before, `git push origin master`.
-Second, when it comes time for the owner to download and sync the new changes that the collaborator pushed to Github, the owner can just use the command `git pull`, which will download and merge in all changes in the Github remote master branch to your local master branch (assuming that the owner is on the master branch - run `git checkout master` if you're not sure).
+Second, when it comes time for the owner to download and sync the new changes that the collaborator pushed to Github, the owner can just use the command `git pull origin master`, which will download and merge in all changes in the master branch of the git remote `origin` to your locally checked out branch (when running this, make sure you're on the master branch - run `git checkout master` if you're not sure).

 >###Exercise 9
 >Complete the three steps described above for a simple collaborative workflow.